-We recently developed the SmartPak IITM Condition Monitoring System, which is currently in beta testing and is scheduled to be launched during the second quarter of fiscal year 2017.
+Condition monitoring is a high-value feature from our client's perspective as it is an effective and reliable method to determine that the shipment materials were not damaged and did not experience degradation during shipment due to temperature fluctuations.
+We recently developed and launched the SmartPak IITM Condition Monitoring System.
 The SmartPak IITM Condition Monitoring System tracks the key aspects of each shipment that could affect the quality and/or timing of delivery of the material to its intended destination.
 This includes real-time tracking using GPS, cellular and Wi-Fi triangulation, monitoring of internal and external temperatures, pressure, shock, orientation of the shipper, as well as light, as a measure of security breaches, compromised packaging or shipper openings during transit.
-This advanced condition monitoring system is engineered to work in tandem with Cryoports logistics management platform, the CryoportalTM, enabling predictive and proactive monitoring of materials shipped.
-At the client's election, shipments can have a full chain-of-custody and chain-of-condition with data monitoring, analysis, archival storage available for every shipment.
+The temperature probe is positioned within our Cryoport Express® Shippers to record the most accurate reading.
+The resultant temperature mapping includes both the temperature inside the chamber (which is closest to the actual biomaterial) and the external temperature.
+This advanced condition monitoring system is engineered to work in tandem with Cryoport's logistics management platform, the CryoportalTM, enabling predictive and proactive monitoring of materials shipped.
+The data collected and resulting analytics, combined with the mapping of shipment checkin points, provide a holistic view of the complete shipping process.
+At the client's election, shipments can have a full chain-of-custody and chain-of- condition with data monitoring, analysis, archival storage available for every shipment.